gmangal/RubiksCube/README.md

 author: Gaurav Mangal

-Need:
-    Method to scramble the cube
-    Change project to start with a solved cube rather than reading input

 Colors:
     The following are the numbers within the 3D array in the program that correspond to colors on the Rubik's cube.
 This information is in the